mdn/mdn-community/README.md

 [mdn/markdown]: https://github.com/mdn/markdown/
 [workflows]: https://github.com/mdn/workflows

-> **Discussions labelled as archived:** Some discussions have an `archive` label because we occasionally find two or more discussions about the same topic.
+> **Discussions labelled as archived:** Some discussions have an `archived` label because we occasionally find two or more discussions about the same topic.
 > You cannot merge two discussions into one, so our workaround is to **add a link in the most active discussion** that references the least active discussion(s).
-> Locking older discussions and adding the `archive` label allows us to keep old discussion history and shift focus to active discussions.
+> Locking older discussions and adding the `archived` label allows us to keep old discussion history and shift focus to active discussions.

 ## Participation guideline highlights